 - June 30, 2021 – Target date for sports betting discussions to be finished and legislation to be signed.

 - December 22, 2021 — Gov. Mike DeWine signs House Bill 29 into law.

-- Jan 1, 2023 – Deadline for sports betting to launch in Ohio.
+- Jan 1, 2023 – Official launch of sports betting in Ohio

 Is It Legal To Bet On Sports Outside Of Legal Sportsbooks In Ohio?

 It is now legal to bet on sports in Ohio, but residents must await the official launch of sports betting within the state.
 However, not only is it illegal to bet offshore or at unregulated sportsbooks, but it’s highly recommended against.
-Sports betting is expected to launch by January 1, 2023 at the latest — the law states that it must launch by that date.
+Sports betting will launch January 1, 2023 at midnight — the law states that it must launch by that date.
 And even though prospective bettors may be itching to place their first wagers, it’s not worth taking illegal measures to do so.
 Not when it’s so close to arriving.

 Ohio residents will be able to wager on sports using mobile sportsbooks from licensed operators.
 These books will be available from anywhere within Ohio state lines provided the user is over the age of 21.

 Ohio Sports Betting FAQs

 Sports bettors will be able to place sports bets both at retail sportsbooks located at sports arenas and on mobile sportsbook platforms partnered with casinos and racinos.
 Depending on how the final steps of the regulation process plays out, bettors may also be able to put money down using sportsbooks at small businesses like bowling alleys and certain restaurants or bars.